yawlhead91/build-tools/README.md

 The `release` command offers a quick way to create, package, and publish a version of your project to both Github and NPM.

+__NOTE: Before using the `release` command, you must be [logged into NPM](https://docs.npmjs.com/cli/adduser) if you'd like your package to automatically be published.__

 ```
 bt release [SEMVER]
 ```